anokun7/interlock-demo/README.md

   ```
   for i in {0..9}; do docker run -d -p 80$i:80 --hostname web.docker.demo --name www$i nginx; done
   ```
-  - This will spawn 10 nginx containers, each having a unique hostname and exposing port 80 which is mapped to a unique port on the host.
-Depending on the clustering strategy used (default is spread), the 10 containers will be distributed across the cluster.
+  - This will spawn 10 nginx containers, each having a unique name, but bound to the same hostname and exposing port 80 which is mapped to a unique port on the host.
+Depending on the clustering strategy used (the default is spread), the 10 containers will be distributed across the cluster.
   - Check the URL again as in the previous step.
 You should see the backends automatically registering themselves with the haproxy load balancer.
   - If you are following the haproxy logs `docker logs -f lb0`, you should see a lot of event based activity scroll up.
 The interlock container listens on the swarm manager's port for all events to query, add or detach containers.